LasseH-code/EzV/README.md

 ## What you'll need to run this
 First off it was made for Windows 10/11.
 Not tested for Linux/Mac.
 Second off I use my trusty logger in this, which is integrated in the library.
 I have written my own tiny logger, as a mod of Pilzschaf's Logger with some extra features.
 Heres the repo: https://github.com/LasseH-code/Lhg
-Also for SDL you need that aswell.
+If you want to use SDL, you need to add it as a library in your project, same with vulkan, though thats nessescary.
+A already set up example: https://github.com/Luh-code/vulkan_tutorial.
 More infos on that in the FAQ.
 ## 4 Steps to a Window, a VulkanInstance, and a swapchain
 Right now EzV natively only supports SDL.
 Support for GLFW will follow in the future.
 You can however still use GLFW, its just not handled by EzV.